-The Secret Diary of Adrian Mole Aged 13 ¾ is the first book in Sue Townsend's brilliantly funny Adrian Mole series, reissued in Penguin's ORIGINALS series of iconic teen fiction.
+The Secret Diary of Adrian Mole Aged 13 ¾ is the first book in Sue Townsend's brilliantly funny Adrian Mole series, reissued in Penguin's ORIGINALS collection of iconic teen fiction.

 Friday January 2nd

 I felt rotten today.
 It's my mother's fault for singing 'My Way' at two o'clock in the morning at the top of the stairs.
 Just my luck to have a mother like her.
 There is a chance my parents could be alcoholics.
 Next year I could be in a children's home.

 Meet Adrian Mole, a hapless teenager providing an unabashed, pimples-and-all glimpse into adolescent life.

 Writing candidly about his parents' marital troubles, the dog, his life as a tortured poet and 'misunderstood intellectual', Adrian's painfully honest diary is still hilarious and compelling reading thirty years after it first appeared.